CodeGrade/orca/CONTRIBUTING.md

 ## Commit Messages and Pull Requests

-Commit messages should follow the guidelines developed by the developers who originally worked on angular.
-These rules can be found here.
+Commit messages should follow the [Semantic Commit Messages gist](https://gist.github.com/joshbuchea/6f47e86d2510bce28f8e7f42ae84c716).

 Pull requests submitted to Orca are expected to be small, covering only a single feature (fix, refactor, etc.) to be added to the repository.
 Issues that apply to the changes should be linked.
 If a pull request is in progress, it should be marked as a draft.